 “I just want to bring the people some hope,” Vivenna said.
 Or, at least, I did. . . .

 “Hope?” asked the man on the left.
 “Who cares about hope?
 I want promises.
-What do we gain, if Idris does survive?
+What do we gain if Idris survives?
 Will titles be handed out?
 Who gets the trade contracts?”

 “You have a sister,” Rira said.
 “A third one, unmarried.
-Is her hand, perhaps, bargainable?
+Is her hand bargainable?
 Royal blood could gain my support for your war.”

 Vivenna’s stomach twisted.
-“Gentlemen,” she said in her diplomat’s voice, “this is not about seeking gain for ourselves individually.
+“Gentlemen,” she said in her diplomat’s voice, “this is not about seeking personal gain.
 This is about patriotism.”

 “Of course, of course,” Rira said.
 “But, patriots should earn rewards.
 Right?”

 All three looked at her expectantly.
 Vivenna stood up.
-“I will be going, now,” she said, turning.
+“I will be going, now,” she said.

 Denth, looking surprised, laid a hand on her shoulder.
 “Are you sure?” he asked.
 “It took quite a bit of effort to set up this meeting.”

 “I have been willing to work with thugs and thieves, Denth,” she said quietly.
-“But seeing them of my own people is too hard for me.
+“But seeing them of my own people is too hard.
 This people have lost their Idrian selves.
 I don’t know that I care to work with them.”

-“You judge us quickly, princess,” the middle man said from behind, laughing a bit.
+“You judge us quickly, princess,” Rira said from behind, laughing a bit.
 “Don’t tell me that you didn’t expect this?”

 She paused.
-“Expecting something is different from seeing it first hand,” she said.
-“I expected you three.
+“Expecting something is different from seeing it first hand.
+I expected you three.
 I didn’t expect to see what had happened to our people.”

-“And the Five Visions?” the man said, still sounding amused.
+“And the Five Visions?”
+Rira, still sounding amused.
 “You sweep in here, judge us beneath you, then sweep away?
 That’s not very Idrian of you.”

 She turned back toward the men.
 The one on the right had already stood and was gathering his bodyguards to go, grumbling about the ‘waste of time.’